Cassandraheil/liri-node-app/README.md

 Link-
     https://cassandraheil.github.io/liri-node-app/

-6. Clearly list the technologies used in the app Technologies-
+Technologies-
-    This app utilizes a variety of high-level resources used by coders daily...
+    This app utilizes a variety of high-level resources used by coders daily.
+Multiple trademark APi's were called like the Spotify api, the OMDB api, and the Bands In Town api.
+Axios was a useful tool in the process of making this app.
+Axios allowed us to call api's through Node and display them in the terminal for conveinent use.
-7. State your role in the app development

 My Part-
     This app and most modern apps could not happen without collaboration and the openness of the coding community.
+Using the resources out there I was able to combine them, add some logic using javascript, and display this information with Node through the terminal.